karlamastracchio/Transform-to-Open-Science/README.md

 # Announcements - TOPS public events!
 - 12 May 2022 2PM EST (11AM PST).
 TOPS Community Forum: Virtual.
 [Registration link](https://go.nasa.gov/36aVsmH).
 This one hour Webex event will provide an update from the TOPS team, an overview of planned activities for the 2023 Year of Open Science, and a short Q&A.
 - 17-19 May 2022, 12-3 EST (9-12 PST), each day.
 TOPS Community Panel 1: Virtual.
 [Registration link](https://forms.gle/sgLgwM1nxGzqJbuA6).
 Each day we will have a deep dive into TOPS upcoming plans for the Year of Open Science and highlight emerging trends, success stories, and lessons learned with open science experts.
-Public participation is encouraged.
+Public participation is encouraged!